zly2006/Pumpkin/README.md

 ## What Pumpkin will not

 - Be compatible with plugins or mods for other servers
-- Function as a framework for building a server from scratch.

 > [!IMPORTANT]
 > Pumpkin is currently under heavy development.